w3c/design/templates/technical-decisions.md

 ## 5. Artwork

 * Preferably vector images (SVG) when possible
+  👉 standard, lightweight, scalable
-* Sprites when possible (as opposed to many individual image files), but beware of issues when UA's apply some zoom to the page
+* Sprites when possible, as opposed to many individual image files (but beware of issues when UA's apply some zoom to the page)
 * We do *not* use *icon fonts* (eg, Font Awesome)
+  👉 they are a hack, they are a relatively heavy and complex dependency, and they are unnecessary